Front-wheel drive: 19601975

 Ford introduced front-wheel drive to its European customers in 1962 with the Taunus P4.
 The 1965 Triumph 1300 was designed for a longitudinal engine with the transmission underneath.
 Audi has also used a longitudinally mounted engine overhung over the front wheels since the 1970s.
 Audi is one of the few manufacturers which still uses this particular configuration.
 It allows the use of equal-length half shafts and the easy addition of all-wheel drive, but has the disadvantage that it makes it difficult to achieve 50/50 weight distribution (although they remedy this in four-wheel-drive models by mounting the gearbox at the rear of the transaxle).
-The Subaru 1000 appeared in 1966 utilizing front-wheel drive mated to a flat-4 engine, with the driveshafts of equal length extending from the transmission, which addressed some of the issues of the powertrain being somewhat complex and unbalanced in the engine compartment - the Alfa Romeo Alfasud (and its replacement, the 1983 Alfa 33 as well as the Alfa 145/146 up to the late 1990s) also used the same layout.
+The Subaru 1000 appeared in 1966 using front-wheel drive mated to a flat-4 engine, with the driveshafts of equal length extending from the transmission, which addressed some of the issues of the powertrain being somewhat complex and unbalanced in the engine compartment – the Alfa Romeo Alfasud (and its replacement, the 1983 Alfa 33 as well as the Alfa 145/146 up to the late 1990s) also used the same layout.

 Honda also introduced several small front-wheel drive vehicles, with the N360 and N600, the Z360 and Z600 in 1967, the Honda 1300 in 1969, followed by the Honda Civic in 1972 and the Honda Accord in 1976.

 Also in the 1970s and 1980s, the Douvrin engines used in the larger Renaults (20, 21, 25 and 30) used this longitudinal "forward" layout.
 The Saab Saab 99, launched in 1968, also used a longitudinal engine with a transmission underneath with helical gears.
 The 1966 Oldsmobile Toronado was the first U.S. front-wheel-drive car since the Cord 810.
 It used a longitudinal engine placement for its V8, coupled with an unusual "split" transmission, which turned the engine power 180 degrees.
 Power then went to a differential mounted to the transmission case, from which half-shafts took it to the wheels.
 The driveline was set fairly at centre-point of the wheels for better weight distribution, though this raised the engine, requiring lowered intake systems.